Part 1. A Big Universe, A Bigger Question:

 [2] Francis Crick, The Astonishing Hypothesis, 1994, p.
 3

-I understand it may seem like there is no way there can be evidence to supply definitive answers, but that assumption gets overwhelmed when you actually start seeing the answers, because – there are so many evidences, including some of the most amazing and important discoveries in all science – a few of these will be covered in part 3.
+I understand it may seem like there is no way there can be evidence to supply definitive answers, but that assumption gets overwhelmed when you actually start seeing the answers and evidence, including some of the most amazing and important discoveries in all science.
+Some of these will be covered in the next blog.

 So how can we know which of those two possibilities is true, purely natural chance or a purposeful creator?
 No real value & meaning, or infinite meaning established by an authority?
 We determine which answer is accurate to reality the same way we do with other questions in life, we follow the evidence where it leads.